elizeire/dailymenu/README.md

 # dailymenu

-Web scraping from some restaurants around my work
+## Web scraping from some restaurants around my work

-Features:
+****Features:

-1- retrieve the daily menu.
+1. Retrieves the daily menu.
-2- uses google api to translate them to english or any other language available.
+2. Uses google api to translate them to english or any other language available.